RinaOmar/alerts-scripting-api/README.md

 ```

 #### Debugging
 Open firefox wen console, switch to the debugger tab.
-Add [debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) statment to your script, and click on the evaluate sceript button.
+Add [debugger;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) statment to your script, and click on the evaluate script button.
 ## Examples
 #### Working with tables
 #### Generating Slides